karlropkins/AQEval/joss_paper/paper.md

 2002-12-21 compared with 2003-01-11 and 2003-02-19).

-This default correction can also be modified to include other potential confounders, e.g. other frequency terms (e.g. day-of-week and/or week-of-year), background contributions (as local variance associated with trends at near-by site not affected by the investigated change), or proxies for other local contributors (e.g. other meteorological parameters like air temperature, markers for other sources, etc).
+This default correction can also be modified to include other potential confounders, e.g. other frequency terms (e.g. day of week and/or week of year), background contributions (as local variance associated with trends at near-by site not affected by the investigated change), or proxies for other local contributors (e.g. other meteorological parameters like air temperature, markers for other sources, etc).